Recent Wine Reviews

 The Wines of Castello Banfi (Tuscany)

 These are some of the best (and moderately priced) wines that Italy has to offer.
 The castle is a sight to see, the restaurant is unbelievable, and the wines are superb!
-We have visited there on 4 occasions (recently June 2013) and will be returning for lunch in August 2013.
+We have visited there on 4 occasions (recently June 2013 and August 2013).
 I would rank their restaurant, La Taverna, as the Number #1 dining experience in Italy!

 Now, this is what I think of the wines: